ESPN International Fact Sheet

 - Guillermo Tabanera – Sr. Vice President & Managing Director, ESPN Latin America

-Program Syndication: A diverse library containing over 130 leagues and sports, including Boxing, NFL, MLB, NASCAR, IndyCar, NCAA, World Series of Poker, ICC cricket international events – including Cricket World Cup, and NokiaT20 Champions League and ESPN Films, including ESPN’s award-winning documentaries.
+Program Syndication: The Media Distribution team distributes a diverse library containing over 130 leagues and sports, including Boxing, NFL, MLB, IndyCar, NCAA, World Series of Poker, ICC cricket international events – including Cricket World Cup, and NokiaT20 Champions League and ESPN Films, including ESPN’s award-winning documentaries.
 ESPN syndicates to partners in 200 countries.

 Radio: Broadcasting in Argentina, the Bahamas, Brazil, Dominican Republic, Jamaica and Mexico, ESPN Radio offers a combination of live events, sports news, information and sports talk.
 ESPN’s sports talk radio content is also heard on numerous CTV affiliates in Canada.